mrdon/AMPS/amps-product-archetypes/confluence-plugin-archetype/src/main/resources/archetype-resources/README.txt

-You have successfully created a plugin using the Refapp plugin archetype.
+You have successfully created a plugin using the Confluence plugin archetype.
 What to do now:

 1. CUSTOMISE THE PLUGIN